Benjamin Mays: Early life

 Benjamin Elijah Mays was born on August 1, 1894, in Epworth, South Carolina, in the small county of Greenwood, South Carolina, the youngest of eight children.
 His mother, Louvenia Carter Mays, and father, Hezekiah Mays, were born into slavery on Virginia and South Carolina plantations, respectively.
 Both were freed in their later lives with the passage of the 1863 Emancipation Proclamation.
-Mays' father often hit him, his siblings and Louvenia growing up, expressing anger about how he was treated by his master.
+Mays's father often hit him, his siblings and Louvenia growing up, expressing anger about how he was treated by his master.
 The "Mays" family name was derived from their slaver and owner's name, Henry Hazel Mays; he owned 14 slaves in the same area.
 Hezekiah worked as a cotton sharecropper to generate income for his family.

 Mays was told to be cautious of white people and exhibit black pride whenever possible growing up.
-Mays' older sister, Susie, began to teach him how to read before his formal schooling commenced, which gave him a year's growth in reading compared to the other students in his primary schools.
+Mays's older sister, Susie, began to teach him how to read before his formal schooling commenced, which gave him a year's growth in reading compared to the other students in his primary schools.
 School officials cited him as "destined for greatness".
 Growing up, he went by the nickname "Bennie" and was inspired by Frederick Douglass, Booker T. Washington, and Thomas E. Miller.
 The Bible was influential to young Mays because he could see his name (of Biblical origins) mentioned frequently, instilling a feeling of empowerment within.
-During this time, Benjamin Tillman rose to power in South Carolina which saw to the redoubling of lynching and segregation in Mays' neighborhood.
+During this time, Benjamin Tillman rose to power in South Carolina which saw to the redoubling of lynching and segregation in Mays's neighborhood.
 Throughout his tenure as governor, 18 black men were lynched and dozens were hurt in the 1876 shoot-off.
-On November 8, 1898, members of the Phoenix Riot–a white supremacist mob–rode up on horses to the Mays household, a repurposed cotton plantation.
-They drew their guns at Mays' father and told him to remove his hat and bow down to them.
+On November 8, 1898, members of the Phoenix Riot, a white supremacist mob, rode up on horses to the Mays household, a repurposed cotton plantation.
+They drew their guns on Mays's father and told him to remove his hat and bow down to them.
 The event would stay with Mays throughout his life.
 A year later, white mobs and Ku Klux Klan members searched his house in search of relatives after local newspapers announced that cotton prices had plummeted.